wwbweibo/EasyRoute/README.md

 ## rpc

 EasyRoute allow you to use rpc for controller.
 EasyRoute to code generate to create client rpc code.
-first, you need add rpcgenerator to you PATH, to do this, clone the repo, cd `cmd/rpcgenerator`, and execute `go install` then, add `//go:generate rpcgenerator` comment to controller. last, execute `go generate` to generate code.
+first, you need add rpcgenerator to you PATH, to do this, clone the repo, cd `cmd/rpcgenerator`, and execute `go install`
+then, add `//go:generate rpcgenerator` comment to controller.
+last, execute `go generate` to generate code.

+## protobuf

+this library is also support protobuf, you can use proto file to define your route.

+about how to use proto file to define your route, please refer to [protoc-gen-easyroute](cmd/protoc-gen-easyroute/readme.md)